RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Species/Polar Dragon.md

 title: Polar Dragon
 enableToc: true
 tags:
-  - topic:biology:taxon
+  - topic:biology/taxon
-  - topic:biology:animal
+  - topic:biology/animal
   - status:empty
 ---

 > [!note] Stub
-> This page is a [[Meta/Article Types|stub]], meaning it is incomplete.
+> This article is a [[Meta/Article Types|stub]], meaning it is incomplete.
 Help expand it by commenting or create a new [issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose) on the git!

 > [!summary] Polar Dragon